weirlab/Shawanah-Notebook/README.md

 ##If you want to find out what these genes do, go to the next page: GO analysis

-## TRANSFERRING ALL THE FILES ONTO MAIN SERVER:
+## TRANSFERRING ALL THE FILES ONTO MAIN SERVER FROM RAMPHOCELES:

 ##Transfers the short_summary_protein_annotation_eval_SHAWANAH_RAHMAN.txt to the main server path (/home/0_BIOD98_GENOMES1/BUSCO_REPORTS/)